 - Once the survey fieldwork period has closed, the data will be analysed, and the summary report will be sent to your HR Manager or main point of contact.
 We will also share general learnings and insight from the survey with members on our website.

-- This is an annual survey, so in 2020 you’ll be able to compare your current scores with those from this year in order to follow trends in the results.
+- This is an annual survey, so those who participated in 2019 will be able to compare last years scores with those from this year in order to follow trends in the results.
 This will provide insight into the effectiveness of the improvement measures you have taken.

 Don’t miss out on this robust and cost-effective approach to employee engagement insights and benchmarking.
 If you have any questions please contact email@example.com | Eleanor Singh, Project Manager, DBA.